Veterinarian with dog in clinic

 rabbit

 Warrington Vets4Pets Ltd is part of the Vets4Pets group (the website describes practices as “locally owned”).
 It’s a general-practice clinic that also operates as a veterinary nurse training facility.
 Recent reviews describe both routine care and urgent walk-in help: one owner says their terrier was seen within minutes for a badly torn claw and wasn’t charged, while another review describes a missed opportunity to triage a vomiting dog for possible toxin ingestion and a phone interaction they felt lacked empathy.
-Multiple reviewers mention staff being good at explaining things and handling nervous cats.

 Page 88 of 407